FEMA / Dave Saville

 Some disasters — such as those involving contaminated water or large mold outbreaks — are too large or complex for an institution or individual to handle alone.
 In these instances, NEDCC recommends working with a disaster remediation company experienced in handling cultural heritage collections.
 The following companies have expertise in this area, and can be reached around the clock:

-The American Institute for Conservation – Collections Emergency Response Team (AIC-CERT) responds to the needs of cultural institutions during emergencies and disasters through coordinated efforts with first responders, state agencies, vendors and the public.
+The American Institute for Conservation – National Heritage Responders (formerly AIC-CERT) responds to the needs of cultural institutions during emergencies and disasters through coordinated efforts with first responders, state agencies, vendors and the public.
 Volunteers can provide advice and referrals by phone.
-Requests for onsite assistance will be forwarded by the volunteer to the AIC-CERT Coordinator and Project Director for response.
+Requests for onsite assistance will be forwarded by the volunteer to the NHR Coordinator and Emergency Programs Coordinator for response.

 NEDCC has created Preservation Leaflets covering a number of emergency management topics, such as emergency salvage of wet books and records, wet photographs, moldy books and paper; integrated pest management; and freezing wet books and records.
 Click here for a list of available leaflets.